-Anthony is not only a great artist but a worldly and wise person—a passionate and talented millennial manifesting dreams into reality.
+Anthony is not only a great artist, but a worldly and wise photographer—a passionate and talented millennial manifesting dreams into reality.

-I was introduced to him by my dear pal Maura of Blonde in Blues and was immediately amazed by his work.
+I was introduced to Anthony by my dear pal Maura of Blonde in Blues and was immediately amazed by his work.

 From a perspective of being an asana warrior in the yoga world, I was intrigued to meet someone in their twenties who had actually fought and served our country in Afghanistan.